AlibabaCloudDocs/nat/intl.en-US/NAT Gateway Optimization Bulletin/Standard NAT gateways phased out.md

 ## Upgrade a standard NAT gateway to an enhanced NAT gateway

-You can continue to use existing standard NAT gateways.
+You can continue using existing standard NAT gateways.
 To improve how you manage Internet traffic, we recommend that you upgrade your standard NAT gateways to enhanced NAT gateways.
 For more information, see [Immediately upgrade a standard NAT gateway to an enhanced NAT gateway](/intl.en-US/Enhanced NAT gateway/Immediately upgrade a standard NAT gateway to an enhanced NAT gateway.md).